wwwDayDream/Fragile/Fragile/ts-assets/TS.README.md

-Makes your body fragile.
-Don't fall over.
+Makes your body fragile and take damage from collisions.

 Lots of credit to Notest for major help during development!